ekoontz/hsk/README.md

 <tt>$HOME/.m2/repository/org/clojure/clojure/1.3.0/clojure-1.3.0.jar</tt>,
 which is used to configure Hadoop in the following section.

-## Hadoop Configuration
+## Building and Installing Hadoop

     $ git clone http://github.com/apache/hadoop-common.git
     $ git checkout branch-1.0
     $ ant clean jar
     $ mvn install:install-file -DgroupId=org.apache -DartifactId=hadoop-core -Dversion=1.0.1 -Dpackaging=jar -Dfile=build/hadoop-core-1.0.1-SNAPSHOT.jar

-The last command installs the newly-built Hadoop jar so that leiningen can find it.
+The last command installs the newly-built Hadoop jar so that leiningen can find it, although you will need to modify <tt>project.clj</tt> to change:

+    [org.apache.hadoop/hadoop-core "1.0.1"]

+to:

+    [org.apache.hadoop/hadoop-core "1.0.1-SNAPSHOT"]

+If you are developing with others, you may want to set up a maven repository to share your snapshots.
+See [the sample
+<tt>project.clj</tt>](https://github.com/technomancy/leiningen/blob/master/sample.project.clj#L119)
+to learn how to set <tt>project.clj</tt> to access your snapshot repository.

+## Hadoop Configuration

 Modify <tt>conf/hadoop-env.sh</tt> like so: